RikudouSage/FirefoxTravoltaMemePatch/README.md

 ![Confused Travolta Meme Screenshot](screenshots/screenshot.png)

+Afterwards just visit any nonexistent URl (like http://www.nonexistent-url.com) and be mesmerized by its beauty.

 ## Installation

 If your immediate reaction was "wow, that's so cool, I want it in my Firefox like yesterday!!!1!1!", today is your lucky